cloudmesh-community/sp20-516-229/datacenter.md

 Thermal energy is a kind of energy that is related to the temperature of matters and also called heat energy.
 The energy which comes from heated matters is called thermal energy.

-Data centers are producing a lot of heat from IT equipment and the cooling system is the second-largest consumer in a DC after the Information Technology (IT) equipment and deals with maintaining the proper temperature for servers’ safe operation.
-The cooling system is high energy consumption in data centers.
+Data centers are producing a lot of heat from IT equipment and the cooling system is the second-largest consumer in a data center after the Information Technology (IT) equipments.Geothermal energy can be used for heating and cooling purposes for data centers.

+Below are some of examples
+1-American College Testing (Iowa)
+2-Prairie Bunkers, LLC (Nebraska)
+3-Verne Global (Iceland)

 # E.Datacenter.5: